wl13/HERA/README.md

 # Installation

-All same as before expect download and use HERA-nonhpc instead of the original scripts
+All same as original post expect download and use HERA-nonhpc instead of original scripts

 The running of HERA requires a few other software programs.
 1. Downloading and installing bwa-0.7.10